-Appendix 3

-Interventions/support provision currently being implemented by the Learning Support Department at Benjamin Britten.
+Appendix 3 Interventions/support provision currently being implemented by the Learning Support Department at Benjamin Britten.

-Staff available for social time Every morning from 8am.

-Staff available for support and Every day after school

-guidance with homework, class until 5.00pm.

-work or catch up.

-For vulnerable lower school Every lunchtime.

-pupils

-For vulnerable upper school Every lunchtime.

-pupils

-Administered by trained LSAs 1:1 twice weekly

-for those with lower reading

-levels.

-A session combining the Small group weekly

-Talisman series and TRUGs.

-A series of sessions Small group weekly

-recommended by a SaLT for

-Targeted pupils are withdrawn In place of MFL lessons

-•

-As and when needed

-During their intervention

-for intervention - particularly sessions

-dyslexic pupils.

-Staff available for support and guidance with homework, class work or catch up.
-For vulnerable lower school pupils For vulnerable upper school pupils Administered by trained LSAs for those with lower reading levels.
-A session combining the Talisman series and TRUGs.
-A series of sessions recommended by a SaLT for those with Speech, Language and Communication Needs.
-Targeted pupils are withdrawn from MFL to receive intensive group intervention from LSCO.
+Breakfast club Staff available for social time Every morning from 8am.
+Afternoon prep Staff available for support and guidance with homework, class work or catch up.
+Every day after school until 5.00pm.
+Lunch club For vulnerable lower school pupils Every lunchtime.
+Lunch club For vulnerable upper school pupils Every lunchtime.
+Catch up Literacy Administered by trained LSAs for those with lower reading levels.
+1:1 twice weekly Reading groups A session combining the Talisman series and TRUGs.
+Small group weekly Independence through communication A series of sessions recommended by a SaLT for those with Speech, Language and Communication Needs.
+Small group weekly Languages Targeted pupils are withdrawn from MFL to receive intensive group intervention from LSCO.
 Years 7, 8 and 9.
 Learning BSL.
-For more vulnerable pupils For those below the threshold for intervention - particularly
+In place of MFL lessons Mentoring For more vulnerable pupils As and when needed Nessy For those below the threshold for intervention - particularly dyslexic pupils.
+During their intervention sessions Wellbeing groups Small group intervention working through self-esteem and mental health.
+Once a week